yahorbarkouski/superjobs/README.md

   website and pulled by Gandi;
 - **Instant** – a single link to a company's job listing ensures seamless sync with Gandi repository, negating the need for manual content duplication;
-- **Opensource** – all job listings are stored publicly and can be used by anyone for any purpose;
+- **Open-source** – all job listings are stored publicly and can be used by anyone for any purpose;
 - **Consistent** – all job listings are synced with the company's website on a daily basis.

 ## Why?